Regulations for the 14th Klaudia Taev Competition (2025)

 All decisions of the Jury are final.

-All selected from the 1st round singers must be in Pärnu, Estonia on September 14th for the drawing of lots which will determine the order of participants in the second round.
+All selected from the 1st round singers must be in Pärnu, Estonia on September 14th for the drawing of lots which will determine the order of competitors in the second round.
 The exact time and place of the drawing will be announced beforehand.

 Travel and accommodation